united-neux/CAD_to_OpenMC/paper.md

 | 3   | -0.493   | -3.794   | 0.0   | 0.97885      | 0.98330       | 0.9887        |
 | 4   | -0.469   | -0.447   | -2.970| 0.98352      | 0.98426       | 0.9897        |
 | 5   | -0.319   | -0.656   | 0.0   | 0.98390      | 0.98969       | 0.9945        |
-Table: Control rod (CR) and burst rod (BR) positions for the 5 cases of the detailed Godiva-IV model from HEU-MET-FAST-08 [@icsbep_2022; @goda2021]\label{tab_det_giv_rod_pos}.
+Table: Control-rod (CR) and burst-rod (BR) positions for the 5 cases of the detailed Godiva-IV model from HEU-MET-FAST-08 [@icsbep_2022; @goda2021]\label{tab_det_giv_rod_pos}.
 Measures in inches withdrawn from the fully inserted position.
 The two rightmost columns contain criticality numbers for the device.
 MC denotes Monte Carlo, whereas Lit. denotes numbers from the benchmark report.

-To get a model in which the rods can be moved, the core geometry, burst, and control-rods were discretized individually The full reactor model is then assembled as an OpenMC geometry.

 Two minor adjustments ($\approx 1$ mm) had to be made to the stated measurements; locking bolts and intermediate sub-assembly plate, for the model to fit.
 Both edits were ~= 1 mm and did not affect the results.
 We assume the errors are misprints in the drawings.